VonBismarck1986/CryOdin/README.md

 # How to use plugin

 Right now `CryOdin` doesn't use CryAudio System ( Cryengine audio system ).
 Instead it uses [Miniaudio](https://miniaud.io/index.html).
-This is too much of issue but, it does mean there's a lot to know for you end-user in how to do Audio programming.
-Right the API of `CryOdin` handles most use cases of this.
-So it shouldn't be problem to plug in the CryOdin and get striaght into it.
+This isn't too much of issue but, it does mean this plugin will take a while to be up to par with CryAudio.
+Right now the API of `CryOdin` handles most use cases of this.
+So it shouldn't be problem to plug CryOdin and get striaght into it.

-If you want to build `CryOdin` on you're own you'll need to have Odin SDK from [OdinSDK](https://github.com/4Players/odin-sdk) and create a folder in `Cryengine SDKs` directory called  `Odin`.
+If you want to build `CryOdin` you'll need to have Odin SDK from [OdinSDK](https://github.com/4Players/odin-sdk) and create a folder in `Cryengine SDKs` directory called  `Odin`.
 Once done you'll need to add `CryOdin` plugin into the `CryPlugins folders`.
 From there you'll add this line of code into the CMakeList.txt that is located in the `CryPlugins folder`.

 ### CMakeList.txt located in CryPlugins Folder
 ```CMake